-Applicants applying for Federal funding (HOME, NHTF, and CDBG-DR) are required to complete S106.
-Alternately, if no federal funds are involved, but the Applicant is applying for low income housing tax credits through DCA, they must complete the Georgia Environmental Policy Act of 1991 (GEPA) review process.
-GEPA requires a state agency to determine if their actions constitute a significant impact to the quality of the environment and outlines a process for filing and public noticing of an agency's decision regarding projects they carry out, approve, or fund.
+Applicants applying for Federal funding (HOME, NHTF, CDBG, and CDBG-DR) are required to complete S106.
+Alternately, if no federal funds are involved, but the Applicant is applying for low income housing tax credits (LIHTC) through DCA, they must complete the Georgia Environmental Policy Act of 1991 (GEPA) review process.
+GEPA requires a state agency to determine if their actions constitute a significant impact on the quality of the environment and outlines a process for filing and public noticing of an agency's decision regarding projects they carry out, approve, or fund.
 DCA is the ultimate decision maker in the GEPA process.

+HPD is the Georgia State Historic Preservation Office (SHPO) and, as such, HPD is a required consulting party to a federal or state agency in both the S106 and GEPA review process.
 As part of the S106 and GEPA processes, DCA requires that a Preservation Professional, meeting the Secretary of the Interior's Professional Qualification Standards13, must provide documentation regarding both the eligibility of historic properties (archaeological and historic) located within the proposed project's area of potential effect (APE).
 The APE is the geographic area or areas within which a project may cause changes (or effects).
 These changes can be direct (physical) or indirect (visual, noise, vibrations) effects.
 The APE varies with the project type and must factor in topography, vegetation, existing development, physical siting of the project, and existing development.
 Additionally, documentation must be provided regarding the effect that the proposed project will have on historic properties that are identified in the APE and are listed in or eligible for listing in the National Register of Historic Places.